 What’s an Air Gap?

-Air gap fittings are plumbing code required to mount in the drain line (waste line) of water treatment equipment.
-Their primary purpose is to prevent non-potable water from flowing backwards, possibly mixing and contaminating potable (drinking) water.
-One could think of the function of an air gap fitting as a no-fail check valve but without an internal seat or any moving parts.
-Properly designed and installed, air gaps, like check valves, allow water to flow only in the desired direction.
+Air gaps are required by plumbing code to connect waste line of water treatment equipment to drain line.
+Their primary purpose is to prevent non-potable water from flowing backward, mixing with and contaminating potable (drinking) water.
+One could think of the function of an air gap as a no-fail check valve but without an internal seat or any moving parts.
+Properly designed and installed air gaps allow water to flow only in one direction.

-A true air gap is a physical separation in the drain line that one could pass their hand through.
-All existing air gap fittings, when properly installed, will protect portable water supply against back siphonage water contamination.
+An air gap is a physical separation in the drain line.
+All our air gaps, when properly installed, will protect potable water supply against backflow and siphonage.